Updated for 2023-2024

 Another cheap way to travel is to participate in a volunteer program.
-For example, Volunteering Solutions (VolSol), one of the world’s most trusted and affordable volunteer abroad organizations, offer 9 different volunteer projects in Thailand at their Chiang Rai and Hua Hin locations.
+For example, International Volunteer HQ, one of the world’s most trusted and affordable volunteer abroad organizations, offer 9 different volunteer projects in Thailand at their Chiang Rai and Hua Hin locations.
 Their volunteer projects start at just $20 per day and include room and board!
-Another volunteer organization, GoEco, also offers a variety of service opportunities in Thailand, such as a childcare program in Chang Mai.
-Or, if you want to experience the beauty of Thailand’s jungles and save wildlife, Volunteering Solutions has an elephant camp project in Surin worth considering.
-VolSol’s volunteer projects are affordably priced, starting at just $200 per week.
+Another volunteer organization, GoEco, also offers a variety of service opportunities in Thailand, such as a teaching program in Hua Hin.
+Or, if you want to experience the beauty of Thailand’s jungles and save wildlife, GoEco has an elephant camp project south of Bangkok worth considering.
+VolSol’s volunteer projects are affordably priced, starting at under $500 per week.

 Ready for more advice on how you can visit Thailand for cheap?
 From finding low-priced flights to intern abroad options, we discuss it all here.